Lawson family murders, historic Madison building featured in Netflix series "28 Days Haunted"

 Overcome by the sensation that victims are gathered around her casket and that a man is standing at the head of the wooden box, Miller breaks her trance and rushes away from the room for relief.
 She complains of pressure sensations to her head, as well.

-The murders and preparation of the bodies drew national attention and old newspaper clips show that some 5,000 people gathered in Madison to see a line of hearses carry the bodies away to Germanton in Stokes County for burial.
+The murders and preparation of the bodies drew national attention, and old newspaper clips show that about 5,000 people gathered in Madison to see a line of hearses carry the bodies away to Germanton in Stokes County for burial.

-Curious ghostbusters may visit the old funeral parlor, part of the Madison Dry Goods Museum, during business hours from 10 a.m.-6 p.m. daily.

 Contact Susie C. Spear at sspear@rockinghamnow.com, (336) 349-4331, ext.
 6140 and follow @SpearSusie_RCN on Twitter.